FBanitz/Minecraft_server_ping/README.md

 # Minecraft_server_ping
- A flutter app that ping a target minecraft server and show data using api.mcsrvstat.us
+ A flutter app that ping a target minecraft server and show data using [Minecraft Server Status API](https://api.mcsrvstat.us) by Anders Jørgensen

 ## Release